-In the following, we first describe a mechanism for the recognition of the models of the world before presenting the second-order learning mechanism that works on the models of the world identified as significant in order to predict future models.
+In the following, we first describe a mechanism for the recognition of the relevant states of the world before presenting the second-order learning mechanism that works on these states in order to predict future models.
 Algorithm 1 offers a formal view of the steps and methods described below.